mongodb-developer/agency-swarm-mongodb/README.md

 ## Vector memory (`MongoMemoryStore`, new in 0.1.1)

-Semantic / episodic long-term memory with Atlas Vector Search recall.
+Semantic / episodic long-term memory with MongoDB Vector Search recall.
 The package never calls an embedding provider itself — you choose one of **two first-class paths**:

 **1. Bring your own vector (default).** Embed with whatever provider you already use